Reasons to choose Wilson Browne

 Brain injury compensation claims cover a broad range of brain injuries, from very severe to mild traumatic brain injury.

 But no brain injury is insignificant.
-Even people suffering concussion (classed as minor brain or head injury) may suffer post-concussion syndrome for months afterwards.
+Even people suffering from concussion (classed as minor brain or head injury) may suffer post-concussion syndrome for months afterwards.
 This can cause depression, concentration problems and memory loss.
 Minor brain injury compensation may apply in these circumstances.

 If you, or a loved one, have suffered a more serious brain injury, this can have a long-term effect on your life.